Chapter 16 BWV 77 Du sollt Gott, deinen Herren lieben

 First chorale phrase (trumpet, bar 8) followed by augmented version in continuo.

 This relationship between trumpet and continuo therefore functions as the essential backbone of the movement upon which flesh is placed by the choir and upper strings.
-Whilst the counterpoint is rich, complex and at times even dense, much can be gained by following the canonic entries of both voices and instruments using a theme derived from the chorale; a short upward scalic passage followed by a set of repeated notes.
-This is how the movement begins with first and second violins making their entrances as, subsequently, does the choir in the order B, T, S, A.
+Whilst the counterpoint is rich, complex and at times even dense, much can be gained by following the canonic entries of the upper strings (from bar 1) thence voices using a theme derived from the chorale; a short upward scalic passage followed by a set of repeated notes.
+Thus does the movement begin, with first and second violins making their entrances as, subsequently, does the choir in the order B, T, S, A.

 Why produce such a convoluted texture of overlapping themes and motives?
 The first response to such a question is probably that Bach loved exploring the potential of specific musical ideas and the challenge of seeking out just what could be made to work.
 At the same time, he always tried to align musical assemblages to textual images in a way that served the sense and quickened the emotions.
-Here the text is an injunction as to what man is required to do if he aspires to salvation----you must love God mightily with body and soul, mind and vigour and also your neighbour as yourself.
+Here the text is a double injunction as to what man is required to do if he aspires to salvation----you must love God mightily with body and soul, mind and vigour and ----you must love your neighbour as yourself.
 It is the very comprehensiveness of this message that Bach has responded to, the total commitment of mind body and soul to both spiritual and corporeal matters.
 All aspects of the known universe are bound together and united as one, just as are the various musical components.
-Both the imagery and Bach’s response are more esoteric than usual which probably explains why the cantata is not better known and loved.
+Both the imagery, and Bach’s response, appear more esoteric than usual which might explain why the cantata is not better known and loved.

 The intricacy of the opening chorus is balanced by the simplicity of the bass recitative that follows it.
 A mere dozen continuo notes are needed to support a direct and straightforward address to the faithful----it has to be thus----we must choose Him whole heartedly and we will never be more content than when He inspires us with His spirit, grace and goodness.
 There are no images to paint and the warm C major mode seems appropriately inclusive.